It's Always Sunny in Philadelphia season 17

 The seventeenth season of the American television sitcom series It's Always Sunny in Philadelphia premiered on FXX on July 9 and concluded on August 20, 2025, consisting of eight episodes.
 Episodes were simulcast on FX and had same night availability on the FXNOW website, and next day availability on Hulu.
-The season stars Charlie Day, Glenn Howerton, Rob Mac, Kaitlin Olson, and Danny DeVito as "the Gang".
+The season stars Charlie Day, Glenn Howerton, Rob McElhenney, Kaitlin Olson, and Danny DeVito as "the Gang".
 In December 2020, after the fourteenth season aired, It's Always Sunny in Philadelphia was renewed for four additional seasons.
 Filming took place from October to December 2024.